jeremynoesen/BoneBot/README.md

 ## Building
 1. Clone or download this repository.
-2. Run `./gradlew build` in the directory of the project.
+2. Run `./gradlew shadowJar` in the directory of the project.
 3. A file called `BoneBot.jar` should have been created.

 You can also grab `BoneBot.jar` from the latest releases.